EarlGlover/Privacy-Virtual-Pet/VIDEO_PRODUCTION_GUIDE.md

 Before submission, verify:

 - ✅ Video duration is exactly 60 seconds
-- ✅ Audio narration matches script (NARRATION.txt)
+- ✅ Audio narration matches script (NARRATION)
 - ✅ Narration is clear and professional
 - ✅ All visuals are high quality
 - ✅ Application features are demonstrated